willz3/discord-front-clone/README.md

 - [x] Hide icons and just show when the mouse is hovering.

 ## Improves
-- Only the channel title can be selected (or have a white text) when the mouse is hovering or the channel is selected
+- Only the channel title can be selected (or have a white text) when the mouse is hovering or the channel is selected.
+- Removed bold effect just in nicknames of user list of server.
+- Fixed bug in avatar icon of message on zoom.

 ## Available Scripts